XNSPY: Experience Unmatched Parental Monitoring & Control

 It is also because of its working that parents get real-time updates on all phone and location activities.

-XNSPY has the most extensive feature range out of all the apps I have tried and tested.
+XNSPY has the most extensive feature range out of all the apps we have tried and tested.
 However, what would really add to the overall monitoring experience is its availability on Windows and macOS too.

 Social Media and Email Monitoring

-XNSPY offers monitoring over 13 social media platforms.
+XNSPY offers monitoring for over 13 social media platforms.
 This includes direct monitoring in which parents get access to all their children’s conversations, consumed content, media files, and other interactions.

-The app also enabled email monitoring with logs like email address, subject, body, timestamp, etc. Lastly, activity on apps that are not monitored directly is still provided through the screen recorder and keylogger available on XNSPY.
+The app also has email monitoring with logs like email address, subject, body, timestamp, etc. Lastly, activity on apps that are not monitored directly is still provided through the screen recorder and keylogger available on XNSPY.

 SIM Activity Tracking

-I found the phone logs to be very detailed because they include call logs, recordings, text messages, contact lists, calendar logs, and internet history.
+We found the phone logs to be very detailed because they include call logs, recordings, text messages, contact lists, calendar logs, and internet history.
 All the logs provided offer proper insight into the child’s phone usage, like call details, complete call recordings, text messages in chat and list view, all saved events, and proper internet history with bookmarks and analysis.

 During the testing, it was evident that the app was logging all activities immediately on the user dashboard.